 Kitchen worktops have become a standout feature of modern kitchen design.
 A high-quality worktop can help you create a practical, clean and stunning kitchen space.

-But to help you out, we’ll be taking a quick look at the different kinds of worktops on the market.
+With so many materials, designs and price-points on the market, deciding on the right worktop can seem tricky.
+To help you, we’ll be taking a quick look at the different kinds of worktops on the market.
 We’ll break down the pros and cons, as well as the cost, of a range of worktop materials.

 Marble is another popular material, with its unmistakable light colour and grain.
 Its porous nature keeps it cool and resistant to heat.
 However, this also means marble can stain and scratch easier than granite.
 But over time, marble will develop a unique patina.
 Combine this with the choice of a honed matte, or glossy finish, and marble is a good choice for those after a clean, beautiful finish.